Breast Cancer Fundraising Ideas That Really Work

 You can make it so that customers pay a flat fee for your services (such as $5 for a car wash) or you can let them donate any amount they wish.

 You can also invite any number of people to donate their time to help earn money for the charity.
 This is a great way to meet new people and for everyone to feel like a part of the community.

 Idea #6 - Write a Newspaper Article

-Those who have good skills in writing (or are on the shyer side) can write an editorial to be put in the newspaper.
+Those who have excellent skills in writing can write an editorial for the newspaper.
 Whether you talk about your own battle with breast cancer or just bring awareness to the issue, having a newspaper article published is a great way to raise money for charity.

 Be sure to bring your point to life and paint a real picture about breast cancer, but don't forget to talk about how your charity helps and talk about the strength and hope that is behind every breast cancer survivor.